 The Board of Directors of Abby's House established an Operating Reserve Fund and a Building and Capital Asset Reserves Fund.
-The Operating Reserve Fund, having a target minimum of to cover 6 - 9 months of operating expenses, is intended to provide an internal source of funds for special and unique situations such as unanticipated costs, loss of funding or uninsured loss.
-The Building and Capital Asset Reserves Fund is intended to provide a ready source of funds for repair or acquisition of buildings, leaseholds, furniture, fixtures and equipment necessary for the effective operation of Abby's House and its programs.
-The target amount of the Building and Capital Asset Reserves Fund will be, at a minimum, one year of the average annual provision for depreciation.
+The Operating Reserve Fund, having a target minimum balance to cover 6 - 9 months of operating expenses, was intended to provide an internal source of funds for special and unique situations such as unanticipated costs, loss of funding or uninsured loss.
+The Building and Capital Asset Reserves Fund was intended to provide a ready source of funds for repair or acquisition of buildings, leaseholds, furniture, fixtures and equipment necessary for the effective operation of Abby's House and its programs.
+The target amount of the Building and Capital Asset Reserves Fund was intended to be, at a minimum, one year of the average annual provision for depreciation.
+In 2023, the Board of Directors restructured its reserves and established investment portfolios for short-term liquidity reserves and a new Board Designated Endowment Fund, known as the Abby's House Quasi-Endowment Fund ("the Fund").